Analysis: Awaiting Israel’s strike, Tehran pushes propaganda to cushion the blow

 The Islamic Republic of Iran parades a new liquid-propellant medium-range ballistic missile called the Jihad at a military parade commemorating the start of the 1980-1988 Iran-Iraq War.
 Source: Tasnim News.

-“Lethal, precise and especially surprising.”
+“Lethal, precise, and especially surprising.”

 That’s how Israeli Defense Minister Yoav Gallant framed Israel’s impending military response to the Islamic Republic’s overt and direct missile barrage from Iranian territory against the Jewish state earlier this October.
-While Gallant’s comments appeared intentionally vague, the Islamic Republic’s are becoming increasingly specific.
+While Gallant’s comments appeared intentionally vague, the Islamic Republic’s remarks are becoming increasingly specific.
 And with good reason.

 Iranian politicians, military officials, and media outlets are currently advancing a series of threats, half-truths, and outright lies in the service of softening the political blow that any Israeli strike could land while also raising military costs.
-In so doing they seek to stem the ability of any strike to generate a crisis of legitimacy that could cascade to threaten regime survival for Tehran’s theocrats.
+In so doing, they seek to stem the ability of any strike to generate a crisis of legitimacy that could then cascade to threaten regime survival for Tehran’s theocrats.

-The imperative of this campaign for pro-regime elites is set to grow given the inability of the Islamic Republic to successfully co-opt Iranian nationalism into the fight against Israel and bolster its tattered standing on the home front.
-Perhaps nowhere was this failure more apparent in Iran than in an allegedly recent piece of anti-regime graffiti reading: “Israel, the first strike is yours, the last strike is ours.”
+The imperative of this campaign for pro-regime elites is set to grow, given the inability of the Islamic Republic to successfully co-opt Iranian nationalism into the fight against Israel and bolster its tattered standing on the home front.
+Perhaps nowhere was this failure more apparent in Iran than in an allegedly recent piece of anti-regime graffiti reading, “Israel, the first strike is yours, the last strike is ours.”

 Since 2017, Iranians have increasingly been protesting against the regime in its entirety, and since 2009, have protested against the Islamic Republic’s support for Hamas and Hezbollah by chanting, “No to Gaza, no to Lebanon, my life only for Iran.”

-Rattling the nuclear saber
+1. Rattling the nuclear saber

 In Ghanadi’s piece, which was rather candidly entitled, “Changing the atomic doctrine to contest Israel the ‘super-destroyer,’” Ghanadi posits that when faced with a string of defeats, “An immediate solution available is a change in Iran’s nuclear doctrine.”

-Oscillating between minimalization and maximization to quell fears
+2. Oscillating between minimalization and maximization to quell fears

-By seeking to minimalize the potential for a crushing Israeli military response and maximize Iran’s threat of retaliation, the Islamic Republic is trying to calm expectations on the domestic front that arise from two fears.
+By seeking to minimize the potential for a crushing Israeli military response and maximize Iran’s threat of retaliation, the Islamic Republic is trying to calm expectations on the domestic front that arise from two fears.

-The first, and seemingly a widely shared view, is that Israel’s reprisal against Iran will be massive.
-On the same night as Iran’s second missile barrage against Iran, a 28-year-old Iranian artist made this point emphatically, having reportedly, “Googled for shelters in Tehran after the missile attack was announced but found none.”
+The first, and seemingly a widely shared view, is that Israel’s reprisal against Iran will be significant.
+On the same night as Iran’s second missile barrage against Israel, a 28-year-old Iranian artist made this point emphatically, having reportedly, “Googled for shelters in Tehran after the missile attack was announced but found none.”
 “We’re on our own,” he said.
 “The authorities don’t even bother to inform or reassure the public.”

-To that end, Ebrahim Jabbari, an advisor to the Commander-in-Chief of the Islamic Revolutionary Guard Corps (IRGC) tried to thread the needle through and push-back on these concerns in recent commentary.
+To that end, Ebrahim Jabbari, an advisor to the commander-in-chief of the Islamic Revolutionary Guard Corps (IRGC), tried to thread the needle through and push back on these concerns in recent commentary.

-“Contrary to the inductions of some and the creating of an atmosphere and the instilling of fear by the arrogant media, there is no war at work; Be sure of this,” stated Jabbari.
+“Contrary to the indications of some and the creating of an atmosphere and the instilling of fear by the arrogant media, there is no war at work; be sure of this,” stated Jabbari.
 “It is plausible [however] that because the Zionist regime wants to slightly maintain its position, it [might] hit one area.
 If they hit one point of our country, we will hit dozens of security, military, and economic centers of the Zionists and give them a decisive response.
-Israelis are afraid of war and won’t go to war with us, Americans are more afraid of war than they are.”
+Israelis are afraid of war and won’t go to war with us, [and] Americans are more afraid of war than they are.”

 Fears of a wider war or a protracted conflict are not limited to American administrations or Israeli civilians.
-Iranian citizens, even those who still identify as reformists continue to express concern in word and in deed about the costs they will have to pay every time their country launches missiles at Israel.
+Iranian citizens, even those who still identify as reformists, continue to express concern in word and deed about the costs they will have to pay every time their country launches missiles at Israel.

 In the words of one “reformist” dissident, “We know, sadly, that for every missile fired from Iranian soil, there will be a response, and it’s the civilians who will suffer the most.
 As soon as news of the missile attack spread last week, there was widespread panic.
 People rushed to gas stations and stocked up on essentials like canned tuna, stuff like that.
 It was like the early days of the COVID pandemic.”